 Since the Solomon Islands period of unrest, known as the tensions, between 1998 and 2003 a number positive steps have been taken through the creation of several transitional justice initiatives.
 These have included prosecutions for crimes committed during this period, traditional reconciliation ceremonies, compensation, institutional reform, and, most recently, the establishment of a truth and reconciliation commission.

 FOCUS: The Solomon Islands Truth and Reconciliation Commission.
 The Solomon Islands experienced a period of extreme unrest, known as the tensions, between 1998 and 2003.
 Since then, a number of positive steps have been taken to move toward a more stable democracy, including the establishment of a truth and reconciliation commission (TRC).

 Despite the critical role of outreach programs and the dedication and strategic planning required to implement them effectively, the level of thought and support devoted to outreach work has varied widely among TJ institutions.
 This report offers a definition and systematic consideration of outreach activities, along with practical guidance on the design and implementation of outreach programs.

 ICTJ's monthly newsletter, providing transitional justice news and updates from around the world.
-ICTJ Board Chair Kofi Appenteng discusses changes to the board and the new direction envisioned for ICTJ as the organization reaches its 10-year anniversary.
+ICTJ Africa Program Director Suliman Baldo discusses the southern Sudan referendum for independence, and weighs the prospects for a peaceful and lasting transition.